SoilBGC-Datashare/sidb/data/Readme.md

 # How to add entries to the data folder

-This folder contains both data and metadata.
-There is one folder for each incubation study, which contains a `yaml` file with metadata, and the data is stored in a comma separated file `csv`.
-The name of each folder is follows the following convention: `AuthornameYEARJournalAbbrv`.
+This folder contains all entries in the database.
+Within each subfolder there are two files containing both data and metadata for each incubation study.
+The metadata file has the extension `.yaml`, and the data is stored in a comma separated file `.csv`.
+The name of each subfolder follows the convention: `AuthornameYEARJournalAbbrv`.

 ## The metadata file
 The metadata file is simply a text file that includes all relevant information about the incubation study.
 The yaml format is both human and machine readable, so it is very easy to write all relevant information about a study in these files.
 You can inspect the available entries for examples on how to write yaml metadata files.